home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 - Latitude and Longitude or other unique Geo Location
 - Unique identifier that is physically printed on the device or burned into an EEPROM

-#### Sometimes acceptable sources for a unique ID for local devices:
+#### Sometimes acceptable sources for a unique ID for local devices

 - Hostname: If a subset of the hostname contains one of the acceptable sources, this portion can be used